-Academic Director and Senior Lecturer in Discipline, M.S. in Enterprise Risk Management Program; President, SimErgy Consulting
+Program Director and Senior Lecturer in Discipline, Enterprise Risk Management; President, SimErgy Consulting

 Sim Segal is president and founder of SimErgy Consulting, a consulting firm specializing exclusively in ERM.
 Headquartered in Manhattan, SimErgy provides ERM consulting services to companies in all sectors, helping organizations implement or advance their ERM programs.

-Segal is the founder and academic director of the M.S. in Enterprise Risk Management program at Columbia University, the #1 such program globally.
+Segal is the founder and program director of the M.S. in Enterprise Risk Management program at Columbia University, the #1 such program globally.

 With 30+ years of experience in measuring and managing risk, Segal is a globally recognized ERM thought leader with ERM experience in a variety of sectors, such as insurance, banking, credit cards, technology, consumer goods, biotech, telecomm, hospitality, energy, services, timberland, education and research, nonprofit organizations, and government bodies.